Skip to main content

 Applying decorators

-Test-level vs project-level decorator precedence rule
+Test-level vs site-level decorator precedence rule

 Kolibrium applies this precedence rule to decide what decorators shall be used in tests: